By John M. Grohol, Psy.D., Psych Central’s founder & CEO

 I traveled back to Florida and continued my psychology studies, and learned how common suicide was, especially amongst teens and young adults such as my friend.
 I was resolved to change how people learn about mental health issues such as suicide and depression, and find a way to reduce the stigma associated with these disorders.

 In 1991, I took my first and only course about the Internet.
-While I had run bulletin board systems in high school and college, and was on Compuserve and Prodigy, this was my first real exposure to the raw Internet.
+While I had run bulletin board systems (BBSs) in high school and college, and was on Compuserve and Prodigy (having done some consulting for the latter), this was my first real exposure to the raw internet.
 And raw it was — unadulterated and difficult-to-find content and resources.
 The web was still years away, so most communication was done on email lists and Usenet newsgroups.

 It was also in 1991 that I discovered alt.support.depression, a self-help support group (on Usenet) for people suffering from depression.
 And then I knew: this was it — the Internet.
 This was how people could help themselves and learn more about mental health concerns such as suicide and depression.
 Empower people to become experts in their own self-care through information and mutual self-help support.
 Most mental health care is done without a professional’s help or intervention, because most people never seek formal treatment for a mental health concern.
 So why not reach people where they are, with the information and resources that could help them most?